-Somalia has been in a state of conflict or post-conflict since the late 1980s, when the country’s civil war began.
-An ongoing conflict exists in the southern parts of Somalia between government forces and the African Union Mission in Somalia (AMISOM) against the militant group Al Shabaab.
+Somalia has been in a state of conflict since the late 1980s, when the country’s civil war began.
+An ongoing conflict exists in many parts of Somalia between government forces and the militant group Al Shabaab which has contributed, together with an unprecedented drought, to mass displacement.
 The autonomous state of Somaliland in the north remains stable and the semi-autonomous state of Puntland below it enjoys relative security, though attacks by Al Shabaab are increasing.
-The current Federal Government of Somalia (FGS) was sworn in at Mogadishu International Airport in August 2012.
-Somalia’s first presidential elections took place in February 2017.
+President Hassan Sheikh Mohamud was sworn in in 2022, following delayed but ultimately successful presidential elections.

 In most regions of Somalia, conflict, insecurity, frequent droughts, and outbreaks of famine have left thousands of civilians dead, displaced, or extremely vulnerable.
-Human rights violations including sexual violence, forced evictions, and arbitrary arrests and detention, are often committed with impunity.
+Human rights violations including sexual violence, forced evictions, and arbitrary arrests and detention, are often committed with impunity, especially where perpetrators are security forces.
 Securing access to justice through the formal legal system remains a significant challenge.
 This is especially true for women and children, members of minority clans, and displaced populations.

 Our focus in Somalia

 Access to Justice for Victims and Survivors in Mogadishu

 Since 2017 LAW has worked closely with local communities and local justice actors in Mogadishu to combat sexual and gender based violence by supporting survivors to access the formal justice system and providing legal information, assistance and representation.

 The Somali Sexual Offences Bill is a groundbreaking piece of legislation, tailor-made to address sexual and gender-based violence in Somalia.